 In this tutorial we will show you how to install and configuration of Zen Cart on your CentOS 7 server.
-For those of you who didn’t know, Zen Cart E-Commerce is one of the most popular open source e-commerce shopping cart softwares.
+For those of you who didn’t know, Zen Cart E-Commerce is one of the most popular open-source e-commerce shopping cart software.
 It is a PHP-based online store management system and can easily be installed on top of a LAMP server.
 Zen Cart is fully customizable so you can run an online store and control all of its features and capabilities in no time.
-If you have a need for ecommerce make sure you check out Zen Cart first.
+If you have a need for eCommerce make sure you check out Zen Cart first.

 Install Zen Cart on CentOS 7

 Step 1.
 First let’s start by ensuring your system is up-to-date.

 A CentOS 7 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.

 Step 3.
 Installing Zen Cart.

 First thing to do is to go to Zen Cart’s download page and download the latest stable version of Zen Cart, At the moment of writing this article it is version 1.5.4:

 Unpack the Zen Cart archive to the document root directory on your server: